mmaheshw/ml_api/model_card_template.md

 Precision: 0.7167207792207793, Recall: 0.5631377551020408, fbeta: 0.6307142857142857
 ## Evaluation Data
 For categorical features in the dataset, we performed categorical encoding using the same encoders that were utilized during the training phase.
 Specifically, we employed the Label Binarizer for the target variable and the One Hot Encoder for the categorical features.
 This ensured consistency and prevented any data leakage between the training and testing phase.
+20% of the dataset was used for evaluation.

 ## Ethical Considerations